antongale/arcade-performan/README.md

 This core is based on the Slapfight core.
 A big thank you to Kold666 who helped me figure out the differences between the Performan and Slap Fight PCBs.

+OpenGateware Core Template provided by Boogermann.

-Thank you to the following members of the MiSTer community: Boogermann, misterretrowolf, Sorgelig, Jotego, JimmyStones, Kitrinx & BirdyBro.
+Thank you to the following members of the community: Boogermann, misterretrowolf, Jotego, JimmyStones, atrac17 & BirdyBro.

 <h2>Compatible Platforms</h2>
-<li>MiSTer FPGA</li>
+<li>Analogue Pocket</li>

 <h2>Compatible Games</h2>
 <blockquote>